Waltham, Massachusetts: Geography

 Waltham is located at 42°22′50″N 71°14′6″W (42.380596, −71.235005), about 11 mi north-west of downtown Boston, Massachusetts, and approximately 3 mi northwest of Boston's Brighton neighborhood.
-The heart of the city is Waltham Common, which is home to the City Hall and various memorial statues.
-The Common is on Main Street, which is home to several churches, the Waltham Public Library and Post Office.
+The heart of the city is Waltham Common, which is home to Waltham City Hall and various memorial statues.
+The Common is on Main Street, which is home to several churches, the Waltham Public Library, and Post Office.

 The city stretches along the Charles River and contains several dams.
 The dams were used to power textile mills and other endeavors in the early years of the industrial activity.

 According to the United States Census Bureau, the city has a total area of 13.6 sqmi, of which 12.7 sqmi is land and 0.9 sqmi (6.69%) is water.

 Neighborhoods

 Waltham has several neighborhoods or villages, including: